oortsang/ISP_baseline_fork/README.md

 # Baseline Models for Solving the Inverse Scattering Problem

 ## Overview
-This repository currently contains four baseline deterministic models and the U-ViT diffusion model for solving the wideband inverse scattering problem.
-The models included are:
+This repository contains four baseline deterministic models and the U-ViT diffusion model for solving the wideband inverse scattering problem.
+The included models are:

 - **SwitchNet**
 - **Wideband Butterfly Network**